Manishearth/manishearth.github.io/source/drafts/ffi.md

 Instead, we let bindgen generate its own `RefPtr<T>`, called `structs::RefPtr<T>` (all the structs that bindgen generates for Gecko go in a `structs::` module). `structs::RefPtr<T>` itself doesn't have enough semantics to be something we can pass around willy-nilly in Rust code without causing leaks.
 However, it has [some methods][structs-refptr-methods] that allow for conversion into the "safe" mirror `RefPtr<T>` (but only if `T: RefCounted`).
 So if you need to manipulate a `RefPtr<T>` in a C++ struct somewhere, you immediately use one of the conversion methods to get a safe version of it first, and _then_ do things to it.
 Refcounted types that don't have the `RefCounted` implementation won't have conversion methods: they may exist in the data you're manipulating, however you won't be able to work with them.

-In general, whenever attaching extra semantics to generic bindgen types doesn't work, an alternative is to create a mirror type that's completely safe to use from Rust, with a trait that gates conversion to the mirror type.
+In general, whenever attaching extra semantics to generic bindgen types doesn't work create a mirror type that's completely safe to use from Rust, with a trait that gates conversion to the mirror type.

  [rust-refcount-macro]: https://searchfox.org/mozilla-central/rev/cfaa5a1d48d6bc6552199e73004ecb05d0a9c921/servo/components/style/gecko_bindings/sugar/refptr.rs#258-315
  [cpp-refcount-macro]: https://searchfox.org/mozilla-central/rev/cfaa5a1d48d6bc6552199e73004ecb05d0a9c921/layout/style/GeckoBindings.h#52-60